 For the most up to date guidance on Coronavirus visit www.nhsinform.scot

-Anyone developing symptoms consistent with COVID-19, however mild should self-isolate for 7 days.
+Anyone developing symptoms consistent with COVID-19, however mild should self-isolate and arrange to have a test.

 The most common symptoms of COVID-19 are recent onset of:

 - new continuous cough and/or

 - high temperature